 Medical professionals no longer see “choice” as the central issue in addiction.
 In other words, people still have the power to say “no.” However, while it is evident that choice still has a role in addiction, there are deeper scientific issues that factor into the condition.
 Once the mind attaches itself to a reward system, the entire body responds by rewarding the mind every time it craves the reward.
-This is what we call “dependency.”
+This is what experts call “dependency.”
 The mental process goes far beyond a person’s ability to say “no” when tempted.

-Furthermore, neurotransmitters often govern our behaviors.
+Furthermore, neurotransmitters often govern behaviors.
 Two primary transmitters that trigger addiction are dopamine and serotonin.
 Once the brain experiences high levels of these neurotransmitters over long periods, it is quite challenging to break the cycle of mental reward, motivation, and memory.

-Is addiction a disease?
-When looking at it from a treatment perspective, the answer is “yes.”
 Addiction treatment often requires multiple layers of care, the same as a disease, such as:

 Like any disease or medical issue, addiction displays all the classic symptoms of a medical condition.